zhgzhg/LoRaPacketForwarder/README.md

 The following steps have been tested on Arbian v5.73.

-* Compile wiringPi for Orange PI with ./build
+* Compile wiringPi for Orange PI with ./build command
     * Optionally specify PLATFORM before to change the board config. ( for e.g. for Orange Pi PC: PLATFORM=OrangePi_H3 ./build ).
-    * execute gpio readall to see the board pinout scheme table
+    * execute "gpio readall" to see the board pinout scheme table
 * Compile this project with make